mikehardy/jetifier/README.md

 1. Make sure your app is AndroidX (this is documented elsewhere but is just a refactor in Android Studio)
 1. `npm install --save-dev jetifier` (or use yarn, but install it locally in your project, not globally)
-1. `npx jetify` or `npx jetify -w=1` to specify the number of parallel workers
+1. `npx jetify` or `npx jetify -w=1` (to specify the number of parallel workers)
 1. `npx react-native run-android` (this should compile and work)
-1. If it works, you should hook an `npx jetify` run in the postinstall target of your package.json so you don't forget to run it after installing or updating packages.
-There will be performance improvements soon (I think) which will make this less painful
+1. If it works, you should hook an `npx jetify` run in the postinstall target of your package.json so you don't forget to run it after installing or updating packages

 Please note that any time you install a new dependency, or reinstall node modules, you will need to run `npx jetify` again.